glenrobson/SimpleAnnotationServer/doc/DevGuide.md

 ## Jetty auto deploy changes

-If you make any changes to the HTML, Javascript, css (anything apart from the Java files) Jetty will automatically pick up the changes so a browser refersh should get the new content.
+If you make any changes to the HTML, Javascript, css (anything apart from the Java files) Jetty will automatically pick up the changes so a browser refresh should get the new content.
 There is no need to restart jetty.
 If you change any Java files running mvn compile while also running mvn jetty:run jetty will ensure jetty picks up any changes

 ## Updating Mirador